DataJuggler/SQLSnapshot/README.md

 # SQLSnapshot

-DataJuggler.SQLSnapshot allows you to export a snapshot of a SQL Server database including all data rows to Excel with a few lines of code (could be written as one if we were charged by the line).
+DataJuggler.SQLSnapshot allows you to export a snapshot of a SQL Server database including all data rows to Excel with a few lines of code.

 Optional: Pass in a list of table names you wish to exclude from the export.